davidhowey/Spectral_li-ion_SPM/README.md

 filter”, Journal of Power Sources, vol. 296, pp. 400-412, 2015.
 [Publisher copy][6] and [Open access pre-print][7].

-If you use _Spectral li-ion SPM_ in your work, please cite our paper.
+If you use _Spectral li-ion SPM_ in your work, please cite our code as shown at https://doi.org/10.5281/zenodo.212018 and our paper.
 This code has been developed at the Department of Engineering Science of the University of Oxford.
 For information about our lithium-ion battery research,